subratamondalnsec/Swiggy_Clone/README.md

-# 🍔 Swiggy Clone - Food Delivery App
+# 🍔 Swiggy Clone - Food Delivery WebApp

 A modern, responsive food delivery application built with React, mimicking the popular Swiggy platform.
 This project features a sleek UI, restaurant listings, menu browsing, cart management, and more.